fepegar/torchio/docs/source/transforms/transforms.rst

    >>> transformed_sample = affine_transform(sample)

-Transforms can be applied from the command line using :ref:`torchio-transform`.
+Transforms can also be applied from the command line using :ref:`torchio-transform`.

 All transforms inherit from :py:class:`torchio.transforms.Transform`:

 .. currentmodule:: torchio.transforms

 .. autoclass:: Transform
+   :members:

+   .. automethod:: __call__